London Events on Sunday 18th January 2026

 James Bond For A Day: Tour & Shooting Experience Enter the spy world of 007 with a chauffeured tour and vodka martini

-Drinking, Parties & Pub Crawls
+Discos, Parties & Pub Crawls on 18th January

 Beer Bike Tour around Piccadilly and Soho Pedal a 15-seater beer bike around London while enjoying some sights and drinks

-Royal & Religious events
+Royal & Religious events on 18th January

 Day Trip to Windsor Castle & Hampton Court Palace See the State Rooms at Windsor Castle and Henry VIIIs Tudor palace at Hampton Court

-Bus, Boat & Train Tours
+Bus, Boat & Taxi Tours on 18th January

 Secrets of the London Underground walking tour Travel on the tube and learn some history about the London Underground network